-Committees and Current Membership Committee Functions Audit [®] Mr. A. John Knapp, Jr. [@] (Chairman) Mr. Andrew L. Fawthrop Mr. Steven J. Pully [®] Mr. William R. Thomas Selects and reviews the qualifications, performance, and independence of the independent registered public accounting firm Reviews reports of independent and internal auditors Reviews and pre-approves the scope and cost of all services (including non-audit services) provided by the independent registered public accounting firm Monitors the effectiveness of the audit process and financial reporting Reviews the adequacy of financial and operating controls Monitors the effectiveness of the Audit Committee Compensation Mr. Steven J. Pully (Chairman) Mr. Andrew L. Fawthrop Mr. A. John Knapp, Jr. Mr. William R. Thomas Approves the salary and other compensation for the Chief Executive Officer Review and approve salaries and other compensation for executive officers other than the Chief Executive Officer Approves and administers VAALCO's incentive compensation and equity-based plans Prepares the annual report on executive compensation Evaluates the effectiveness of the Compensation Committee Authority to retain a compensation consultant Nominating and Corporate Governance Mr. Andrew L. Fawthrop (Chairman) Mr. A. John Knapp, Jr. Mr. Steven J. Pully Mr. William R. Thomas Reviews VAALCO's corporate governance principles and practices and recommends changes as appropriate Evaluates the effectiveness of the Board and its committees and recommends changes to improve Board, Board committee and individual director effectiveness Assesses the size and composition of the Board Identifies and recommends prospective director nominees Reviews and approves or ratifies any related person transaction that is required to be disclosed Periodically reviews and recommends changes as appropriate in the Amended and Restated Certificate of Incorporation, Bylaws and other Board-adopted governance provisions Strategic Committee (3) Mr. Andrew L. Fawthrop (Chairman) Mr. Cary M. Bounds Mr. A. John Knapp, Jr. Mr. Steven J. Pully Mr. William R. Thomas (1) The Board has determined that all members of the Audit Committee a Identifies and evaluates potential merger and acquisition opportunities Assists management with sourcing financing for potential acquisitions or other Company financing needs Assess opportunities to divest non-core assets Provides additional guidance to management on key strategic decisions (2) Audit Committee Financial Expert as determined by the Board under (3) The Strategic Committee does not maintain a separate charter.
-Meetings and Attendance SEC regulations.
+Committees and Current Membership Committee Functions Audit (1) Mr. A. John Knapp, Jr. (2) (Chairman) Mr. Andrew L. Fawthrop Mr. Steven J. Pully (2) Mr. William R. Thomas Selects and reviews the qualifications, performance, and independence of the independent registered public accounting firm Reviews reports of independent and internal auditors Reviews and pre-approves the scope and cost of all services (including non-audit services) provided by the independent registered public accounting firm Monitors the effectiveness of the audit process and financial reporting Reviews the adequacy of financial and operating controls Monitors the corporate compliance program Fualuates the effectiveness of the Audit Committee Compensation Mr. Steven J. Pully (Chairman) Mr. Andrew L. Fawthrop Mr. A. John Knapp, Jr. Mr. William R. Thomas Approves the salary and other compensation for the Chief Executive Officer Review and approve salaries and other compensation for executive officers other than the Chief Executive Officer Approves and administers VAALCO's incentive compensation and equity-based plans Prepares the annual report on executive compensation Evaluates the effectiveness of the Compensation Committee Authority to retain a compensation consultant Nominating and Corporate Governance Mr. Andrew L. Fawthrop (Chairman) Mr. A. John Knapp, Jr. Mr. Steven J. Pully Mr. William R. Thomas Reviews VAALCO's corporate governance principles and practices and recommends changes as appropriate Evaluates the effectiveness of the Board and its committees and recommends changes to improve Board, Board committee and individual director effectiveness Assesses the size and composition of the Board Identifies and recommends prospective director nominees Reviews and approves or ratifies any related person transaction that is required to be disclosed Periodically reviews and recommends changes as appropriate in the Amended and Restated Certificate of Incorporation, Bylaws and other Board-adopted governance provisions Strategic Committee (a) Mr. Andrew L. Fawthrop (Chairman) Mr. Cary M. Bounds Mr. A. John Knapp, Jr. Mr. Steven J. Pully Mr. William R. Thomas Identifies and evaluates potential merger and acquisition opportunities Assists management with sourcing financing for potential acquisitions or other Company financing needs Assess opportunities to divest non-core assets Provides additional guidance to management on key strategic decisions